HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/2024-07-28-Caption-Images-by-A-Pretrained-Image-Captioning-Model.md

 loss:  0.0
 ```

 where printed information `cp ".\data\images\zebra.jpg" vis/imgs/img1.jpg` states that `cp` is not a valid command, although dump images or not doesn’t influence model inference.
-This error is caused by command `cp` is not valid on Windows systems, we should use `copy` function instead[^7].
+This error is caused by that command `cp` is not valid on Windows, we should use `copy` instead[^7].

-Another point would incur error is the path delimiter `/`  --- we should replace it with `\` on Windows.
+Another point that would incur errors is the path delimiter `/` ---we should replace it with `\` on Windows.

 In order to avoid both errors, we should modify the code snippet in file `.\eval_utils.py`: